sanhaus/control-panel.en/help/sftp/using/ip-range-whitelisting.md

 SFTP servers are protected.
 In order to be able to access them in order to view files or write new ones, you need to whitelist the public IP address of the system or client that accesses the servers.

-The steps to manage IP addresses whitelisting are described in the section below.

 ## About the CIDR format {#about-cidr-format}

 CIDR (Classless Inter-Domain Routing) is the supported format when adding IP ranges with the Control Panel interface.